Shuttleworth Season Premiere & RAF Centenary

 The collection is on static display most days throughout the year.
 There are significant flying events about monthly between May and October, ranging from daytime full airshows to evening proms and additional smaller events.

-For the young of all ages, there will be Shuttleworth's usual and very popular opportunity to make and paint models in one of the hangars or, if you prefer your models ready-made, there will be a display of Model aircraft representing 100 years of the RAF.
+For the young of all ages, there was Shuttleworth's usual and very popular opportunity to make and paint models in one of the hangars or, if you prefer your models ready-made, there was a display of Model aircraft representing 100 years of the RAF.
+The models were available for viewing throughout and also flew before the main displays.

 Shuttleworth Season Première Airshow